-People with dementia or Alzheimer’s disease are ineligible to request medication under Death with Dignity laws because their judgment or decision-making is impaired by the illness; if a person is in early stages of these illnesses without cognitive impairment and does not have another disease that is causing a terminal illness, s/he does not qualify due to not having a terminal diagnosis.
+While the final final determination of qualification is up to two physicians, generally speaking if you suffer from Alzheimer’s disease / dementia, you are ineligible to qualify for medication under death with dignity laws because your judgment or decision-making is impaired by the illness; if you are in early stages of the illness without cognitive impairment and do not have another disease that is causing a terminal illness, you do not qualify due to not having a terminal diagnosis.

 Standard vs. Alzheimer’s/Dementia Advance Directive

-Unlike the standard advance healthcare directive, which specifies what medical actions should be undertaken if a person is too ill or incapacitated to make decisions, the Alzheimer’s directive covers decisions involving day-to-day choices such as where s/he would like to be treated, who the preferred caregiver is, and who’s authorized to be his/her healthcare agent.
-The directive ranks health care institutions in order of preference, and it even includes a space to discuss wishes pertaining to pet care.
+Unlike the standard advance healthcare directive, which specifies what medical actions should be undertaken if you are too ill or incapacitated to make decisions, an Alzheimer’s / dementia directive covers decisions involving day-to-day choices such as where you would like to be treated, who the preferred caregiver is, and who’s authorized to be your healthcare agent.

 The Alzheimer’s directive is more about the challenges of living with Alzheimer’s, such as where are you going to live, how your care is going to be paid for, what to do with your pets, when to stop driving, what happens when you can no longer have intimate relations with your spouse or partner, not medical issues.

-Like all directives, this one cannot account for every care decision that may arise, so we suggest writing a personal statement, describing your history, values (including religious beliefs), and any other information that will help people understand or at least have a sense of who the directive’s author is.
+Like all directives, this one cannot account for every care decision that may arise.
+We suggest writing a personal statement, describing your history, values (including religious beliefs), and any other information that will help others understand or at least have a sense of who the directive’s author is.
 This allows caregivers to make informed decisions based on more complete information and allows them to fill in the gaps in unanticipated situations.

 History of the Alzheimer’s and Dementia Directive

-A number of factors contributed to the creation of this directive.
+A number of factors contributed to the creation of the nation’s first Alzheimer’s / dementia directive.
 In 2003, Washington State enacted RCW 71.32, which allowed for the creation of mental health advance directives.
 This law inspired Seattle University School of Law Associate Professor Lisa Brodoff to think about a directive for Alzheimer’s and dementia.

 In 2010, Brodoff published the article “Planning For Alzheimer’s Disease with Mental Health Advance Directives” in the Elder Law Journal.
 The article describes the life changes that accompany Alzheimer’s disease progression, such as alterations in intimate relationships and the inability to engage in actives of daily life such as driving.
 Brodoff also described the practice of Medicaid divorces, in which people divorce to protect assets due to incredibly expensive Alzheimer’s care.
 Brodoff concluded with a suggestion for a personal advance directive addressing these scenarios.
 She then partnered with Robb Miller to co-author the directive.